discourse/discourse/README.md

 Discourse is **100% free** and **open-source**.
 We encourage and support an active, healthy community that accepts contributions from the public, and we'd like you to be a part of that community.

-In order to be prepared for contributing to Discourse, please:
+Before contributing to Discourse, please:

 1. Review the **VISION** section above, which will help you understand the needs of the team, and the focus of the project,
 2. Read and sign the **[Electronic Discourse Forums Contribution License Agreement](https://docs.google.com/a/discourse.org/spreadsheet/viewform?formkey=dGUwejFfbDhDYXR4bVFMRG1TUENqLWc6MQ)**, to confirm you've read and acknowledged the legal aspects of your contributions, and